maizzle/maizzle.com/content/docs/upgrade-guide.md

 The `build` key, which is where you define what emails to build and where to output them, has changed considerably.

-This is everything that the `build` key can contain in Maizzle 5:
+This is how the `build` key looks in Maizzle 5:

 ```js [config.js]
 export default {